The Guide to Manufacturing Processes of TPU for 3D Printing

 Thermoplastic Polyurethane (TPU) is a versatile and valuable material for producing flexible, durable parts.

-What is TPU?
+What is Thermoplastic Polyurethane (TPU)?

 TPU is a flexible elastomer that falls between rubber and plastic in terms of its properties.
+TPU stands for thermoplastic urethane, a material known for its versatility in manufacturing.

 It is a block copolymer composed of hard and soft segments, which give it a unique combination of flexibility and toughness.
-The hard segments provide strength and structural integrity, while the soft segments contribute to its flexibility and elasticity.
+The chemical structure of TPU, with its hard segments providing strength and structural integrity and its soft segments contributing to flexibility and elasticity, is key to its performance.

 This material is commonly used with the Multi Jet Fusion manufacturing method.
 MJF uses fine powder and fusing agents to create parts with excellent detail and strength.
 It’s particularly suitable for producing TPU parts that require fine detail, good surface finish, and consistent mechanical properties.

-THERMAL PROPERTIES
+| THERMAL PROPERTIES | |||

-MECHANICAL PROPERTIES
+| MECHANICAL PROPERTIES | |||

-PHYSICAL PROPERTIES
+| PHYSICAL PROPERTIES | |||

-Achievable Part Accuracy+/- 1.5 mm for parts up to 100 mm, +/- 2% for parts beyond 100 mm
+| Achievable Part Accuracy | +/- 1.5 mm for parts up to 100 mm, +/- 2% for parts beyond 100 mm | ||

 TPU Properties and Characteristics

-• Chemical Resistance: TPU exhibits excellent resistance to a wide range of chemicals, including oils, greases, and solvents.
+Chemical Resistance: TPU exhibits excellent resistance to a wide range of chemicals, including oils, greases, and solvents.
 This property makes it suitable for use in environments where exposure to chemicals is common.

-• High Tensile Strength: With its high tensile strength, TPU is suitable for applications that require strong and durable materials.
+High Tensile Strength: With its high tensile strength, TPU is suitable for applications that require strong and durable materials.
 This property is particularly valuable in the automotive industry for components that need to withstand significant stress.

-• Resistance to UV Radiation: TPU’s resistance to UV radiation makes it suitable for outdoor applications, ensuring that the material does not degrade when exposed to sunlight.
+Resistance to UV Radiation: TPU’s resistance to UV radiation makes it suitable for outdoor applications, ensuring that the material does not degrade when exposed to sunlight.

 Chemical Composition